 Ticketed events

-All your usual consumer rights and protections apply to ticketed events—just like any other goods or services you purchase—but there are some things you can do to further protect yourself.
+All your usual consumer rights and protections apply to ticketed events, but there are some things you can do to further protect yourself.

 Protect yourself when buying tickets

-- read and understand the terms and conditions of sale, the cancellation and refund policy and the delivery details
+• Make sure you understand the terms and conditions of the sale, the cancellation and refund policy and how you'll receive the tickets.

-- understand the business’s privacy policy and do not provide your information unless it is legitimately required and you know the business is reputable.
+• Understand the business’s privacy policy and don't provide your information unless it's legitimately required and you know the business is reputable.

 Be careful when buying tickets to events that:

-- have unusual payment processes (e.g. no official ticketing agent, requesting cash only, EFT transfers)
+• have unusual payment processes (e.g. no official ticketing agent, cash only, bank transfers)

 Ticket resale